 Both release forms are available from the Office of the Registrar or by visiting the Registrar's web site: www.du.edu/registrar.
-Click on "Forms."
+Click on "Other Student Services" then "Privacy/FERPA."
 Releases cannot be processed until a student matriculates to DU and should not be submitted in advance.